25 fun and cool places to visit in London’s exciting attractions and neighborhoods now

 #11 Sunset views on the Thames River

 Both walking promenades along the Thames River is where you want to be at sunset to get some magnificent sunset views of the city.
 Another option would also be along the Thames but looking down into the city from above.
 Best spots to do that are easily the London Eye and the Shard, so if you do want to go during sunset, make sure you reserve well in advance since that timeframe would be very popular for visitors in the area.
+If you want to find some cool night spots to hang out in London, check out my London at night post here for more inspiration on what to do.

 #12 Shop till you drop